n4nidhinchandran/songbird/readme.md

 ## Summary

-In this chapter, we created our own page bundle.
-We have taken measures to isolate the bundle from other bundles, customised the listing page and created a draggable menu using the jquery nestable menu.
+In this chapter, we have created our own page bundle.
+We have taken measures to isolate this bundle from other bundles.
+We have customised the listing page and created a draggable menu using the jquery nestable menu.
 Data is submitted to the backend via ajax and updated dynamically.

 Next Chapter: [Chapter 18: Making Your Bundle Reusable](https://github.com/bernardpeh/songbird/tree/chapter_18)